Lawrence Hopman, President

 In 2012 Lawrence joined Burlington Ontario based Aldershot Greenhouses Ltd. Aldershot produces houseplants and perennials and is known for their potted mini roses.
 Here Lawrence practiced his sales skills, growing the company's business and adding to his client list.

-Lawrence identified some needs within the floral supply chain.
-Many growers had difficulty accessing desired markets.
-Busy buyers who need to keep a close eye on costs and buy direct needed help qualifying suitable growers.
-Hopman Flower Farms was formed as an agency to match flower growers with mass market retailers...
+Lawrence identified some needs within the North American floral supply chain.
+Producers had difficulty accessing desired markets.
+Busy category managers with an eye on costs needed help qualifying suitable partners.
+In 2019 Hopman Flower Farms was formed as an agency to match floral suppliers with mass market retailers...